 At Kings we just love sweet peas mostly because they do a bunch of things.
-They are reasonably easy, they grow during the cooler months, they can climb or ramble or not, they are very cut-able and they smell wonderful.
+They are reasonably easy, they grow during the cooler months, they can climb or ramble, they are very cut-able and they smell wonderful.
 Here are a few tips on sweet peas so you can have fun and success.

 When to plant: As mentioned, Sweet Peas like the weather on the cool side, on the other hand, they need a bit of warmth to germinate and eventually bloom.
 In Sonoma County you may direct seed into the prepared soil in August, September and October.
 This gives the plants time to sprout before it gets cold.
 Normal frosts will not kill the plants.
 Indeed, during the cool winter, the roots continue to grow providing strength in very early Spring.
 If you have missed the direct seeding time, you may start them indoors and plant them outside anytime during the Winter and all the way through early Spring.